 Read through my full Peloton app review with everything you need to know about it – even if you don’t have a bike!

 Alright, friends.
 I know I mention the Peloton app alllll the time, but I didn’t realize how many of you had questions about it until recently!
-Not only will I do a better job of calling out when I take classes that don’t require a bike moving forward, but I thought I’d put together a blog post covering everything you need to know about the app.
+Whether you have a bike or not, here’s everything you need to know about the app.

 To be completely honest, I thought Peloton was a super over-rated company for a while.
 Who would spend that much money on a bike?
+Is it worth it?!
 What is the big deal about them?!
 I don’t get it!
-But then the world shut down and we realized that having a cardio machine (like a bike!) in our home would be a great investment.
-Quick research showed me that you can still stream Peloton classes even if you don’t have their equipment, so I signed up for a trail of the app to help motivate me… and the rest is history!
+But then the world shut down and we realized that having a cardio machine in our home would be a great investment.
+Quick research showed me that you can still stream Peloton classes even if you don’t have their equipment, so I got a Peloton bike alternative and signed up for a trial of the app to help motivate me… and now I’m a superfan!

 Not only have their teachers helped me ENJOY cardio for maybe the first time in my life, but their variety of classes are exactly what I need to stay engaged.
 I don’t want to do cardio?
 I’ll take a strength class.
 Craving something low impact?
 I’ll take yoga, pilates or barre.
 If I want a mix, I’ll take a bike bootcamp class.
 While I think they excel the most in the cycling and strength categories, there are still SO many options for just $12.99 a month.
 It’s such a no brainer for me!